 According to a report by the Health and Safety Executive, almost 20% of absences in 2021/2022 were caused by musculoskeletal disorders, with an estimated 15.2 days taken for each case.
 The cost of this absenteeism could have a serious impact to your business, with reduced productivity and increased costs to cover absences.

 Help to minimise the risk of technology to employee health and wellbeing

 In light of the new ways of working, there are things you can implement to help manage employee mental and physical health and wellbeing and ensure that ‘always being on’ doesn’t actually lead to a reduction in productivity or poor wellbeing:

 1. Set reasonable communication expectations

 If you can’t switch off emails completely after hours, consider implementing a rota system where each employee takes turns to be ‘on call’ each day.
 Although it may not be ideal for all types of companies and team set-ups, it helps employees draw a clear boundary between work and personal life, without worrying about negative repercussions.

-If a rota system won’t work for your company, instead agree a set time when after-hours emailing is possible.
+If a rota system won’t work for your company, agree a set time when after-hours emailing is possible.
 For example, you could agree that employees will check their email between 8 and 9pm during the week, or between 11am and 12pm and 3 and 4pm at the weekend.